nunoskew/nunoskew.github.io/pages/about.md

 <img src="../assets/nuno_pixel.png" align="left" alt="skew" width="120"/>

-Hey, I'm {{ site.author.name }}!
+Hey, I'm skew!

-Reach out through the chat/discord or through the icons at the bottom of the page.
+Reach out through the icons at the bottom of the page.